gajjela521/crypto-alerting-system/README.md

 The service will be available at `http://localhost:8080/api/prices/stream`.

+### Render

+1. Connect your GitHub repository to Render.
+2. Render will automatically detect the `render.yaml` file.
+3. It will deploy the **Ingestion Service** and a **Redis** instance.
+4. Once deployed, the service will be available at your Render URL (e.g., `https://crypto-alerting-ingestion.onrender.com`).
+5. Update the "Settings" in the dashboard to point to this URL.

 ### GitHub Actions

 Pushes to `main` trigger the CI/CD pipeline which builds the Docker image, pushes it to Docker Hub, and deploys the static UI to GitHub Pages.